Why go to a Support Group?

 If you’ve lost a spouse, child, family member, or friend, you’ve probably found that many people do not understand the deep hurt you feel.
 At Calvary, you will find those who understand what you are experiencing and want to offer comfort and encouragement during this difficult time.

-GriefShare's Fall session started Wednesday, September 6, 2017.
+GriefShare's Winter session will run Wednesday, Jan.
+10 - Apr.
+4, 2018.
 The group meets for 13 weeks from 7:00-8:30pm in Room 218 at the Souderton campus.
 Included in the GriefShare classes will be a helpful video, and a time to share, and discuss in a small group setting.
 Workbooks can be purchased for $17.
 Scholarships are available.

 There is no cost to participate, but please register to attend by calling the Counseling Center at (215) 703-8926.